 Quarantine is a protective measure designed to protect the health and safety of personnel with access to USFK installations, particularly those who have recently arrived.
 Being placed in quarantine means you will be tested on arrival and then given a room in a designated quarantine building and isolated from the resident population for a pre-determined period, in accordance with USFK policy.
 Quarantine facilities are equipped with beds, linen, and WiFi access.

 - Q2.
 Are all inbound personnel subject to quarantine?

 - Q3.
 What quarantine protocols are personnel subject to if they arrive through Incheon International Airport?

 As per the Korean Ministry of Foreign Affairs, everyone arriving to Korea from abroad is subject to a mandatory quarantine.
 USFK-affiliated personnel arriving at Incheon are subject to the same requirements as those arriving on the Patriot Express at Osan AB.
-Upon arrival they will process through customs and then be escorted to the 19th Expeditionary Sustainment Command representative on duty at the airport.
-They will be tested upon arrival to the designated US Army post.
+Upon arrival, travelers will process through customs and then be escorted to the Eighth Army representative on duty at the airport.
+All inbound travelers will be tested upon arrival to the designated US Army post.

 - Q4.
 Are family members subject to quarantine?

 Yes, family members are also subject to quarantine upon arrival as per the Republic of Korea and USFK policy.

 - Q5.
 Are inbound families allowed to bring pets?

 Whether travelling via Patriot Express or commercial air, families are allowed to bring pets (subject to cost and space availability).
 We have designated specific facilities for families traveling with pets.
 The pets will stay in the quarantine facility with the family for the entire 14-day quarantine period.
 Please remember to bring pet incidentals, to include food, cat litter, etc. There are boarding facilities in the area that can be utilized, and in-bound personnel can work with their sponsors to find a temporary home for their pets while they are in quarantine.
 There is no policy at this time for government reimbursement of pet fees.